Gluten-Free Molasses Cookies

 • Baking Soda.
 For the perfect softness & spread.

-• Warm Spices & Salt.
+• Warm Spices & Kosher Salt.
 One thing I LOVE about this holiday cookie recipe is the blend of warm spices.
 A mix of ground ginger, cinnamon, and cloves adds delicious flavor that’s perfect this during the holiday season.

 • Coarse Sugar.
 Last, but not least, you’ll need some coarse sugar to coat the cookie dough balls.
 I love sparkling sugar for the biggest impact, but raw sugar/Turbinado sugar or demerara sugar are other great choices.